conortm/terraform-aws-s3-static-website/README.md

 # AWS S3 Static Website Terraform Module

-Terraform Module for an Amazon S3 Static Website, fronted by a CloundFront Distribution.
+[Terraform Module](https://registry.terraform.io/modules/conortm/s3-static-website) for an Amazon S3 Static Website, fronted by a CloundFront Distribution.

+**Note:** This module "works" but is still in development.
+See [TODO section](#todo).
+Also, suggestions welcome!

 ## Features